GeminiDRSoftware/DRAGONSWorkshops/BasicDRAGONS-1hr/sphinx/what_are_primitives.rst

 Primitive input parameters
 ==========================
-Also attached to a primitive set are the input parameters for each primitives and the default appropriate for that primitive set, that is for that type of data.
+Also attached to a primitive set are the input parameters for each primitives and the defaults appropriate for that primitive set, that is for that type of data.

 For the same generic primitive, the default values for input parameters for